Nimo

 Important points to keep in mind

-Sexual reproduction requires fusion of two gametes and produces genetically different offspring.
+Sexual reproduction requires fusion of two gametes and produces genetically varied offspring.

-Meiosis halves chromosome number and introduces variation by independent assortment and crossover.
+Meiosis halves the chromosome number, introducing variation via independent assortment and crossover.

-Asexual reproduction involves mitosis or similar processes and produces clones unless mutations occur.
+Asexual reproduction employs mitosis and produces clones unless mutations occur.

-Advantages of sexual reproduction: variation and adaptability; disadvantages: time, energy and fewer offspring.
+Advantages of sexual reproduction include variation and adaptability; disadvantages include time, energy, and fewer offspring.

-Advantages of asexual reproduction: speed and many offspring; disadvantages: low genetic diversity and vulnerability.
+Advantages of asexual reproduction include speed and numerous offspring; disadvantages include low genetic diversity and vulnerability.

 Human sex chromosomes: all ova carry X; sperm carry X or Y; XX = female, XY = male.

-Identical twins originate from one fertilised ovum splitting; non-identical twins come from two separate fertilisations.
+Identical twins arise from one fertilised ovum splitting; fraternal twins arise from two separate fertilisations.

 Terminology check: gamete = sex cell, haploid = half set, diploid = full set, zygote = fertilised egg.